austinche/sidejob/README.md

 -------

 * A worker is the implementation of a specific job class
-* Workers are required to register themselves with a default job configuration
+* Workers are required to register themselves
 * A Sidekiq process should only handle a single queue so all registered workers in the process are for the same queue
 * It should have a perform method that is called on each run
 * It may have a shutdown method that is called before the job is terminated